cxlvinchau/LiNNA/README.md

 LiNNA
 =====
-*LiNNA* is a Python library for abstracting feed-fordward neural networks to accelerate their formal verification.
+**LiNNA (*Linear Neural Network Abstraction*)** is a Python library for abstracting feed-fordward neural networks.
+The abstraction can then be used to speed up verification or to gain insights about redundancies in the network.
 The idea is to replace neurons by a linear combination of neurons and thereby replace the overall size of the network.

+For more information, we refer to the [LiNNA website]().

 Usage
 -----